Sue Iqbal – Director

-Karamat then started a portfolio career.
-This involved working as a Local Authority Schools Adviser for Birmingham.
-His work here included equalities, ‘school remodelling’ and staff wellbeing.
-Parallel with this, he worked as a Diversity Consultant where he undertook a number of prestigious assignments in the public, private and not-for-profit sectors.
-This included working for the Department for Education, Cabinet Office and the Home Office.
+Since 2000, Karamat has had a portfolio career.
+For 10 years, this included working as a Local Authority Schools Adviser for Birmingham.
+His work here included equalities, ‘remodelling the workforce’ in schools and staff wellbeing.
+Alongside, and after, this he has worked as a Diversity Consultant where he has undertaken a number of prestigious assignments in the public, private and not-for-profit sectors.
+This has included working for central government, including Department for Education, Cabinet Office and the Home Office.

 Karamat has had a longstanding commitment to improving education of disadvantaged young people.
 He ‘championed’ the educational needs of White Working Class children as evidenced by his work being used as the main text for debate in Parliament.
-Another example in this respect was the Unlocking Gifts project where he was the Lead Consultant.
+A recent example of this was the Unlocking Gifts project where he was the Lead Consultant.
 This role, for the National Society of Church of England, involved overseeing work in 9 English dioceses which had the aim of improving education for the most disadvantaged children.
-He has recently completed his doctoral research, the outcome of which has been published by Routledge, with the title: British Pakistani boys, education and the role of religion: In the land of the Trojan Horse.
+He has recently completed his doctoral research, the outcome of which has been published by Routledge: British Pakistani boys, education and the role of religion: In the Land of the Trojan Horse.

 Karamat authored the book Dear Birmingham: a conversation with My Hometown, in order to draw attention to exclusion of Pakistanis from opportunities and centres of power.
 He has also published a number of articles on education and equalities.
 He is a regular blogger, including for the consultancy Optimus Education.
 Based on his doctoral research, Karamat has contributed a chapter: Creating Coherence in Education for British Muslim Pupils for the newly published book by Jenny Berglund: European Perspectives on Islamic Education and Public Schooling